Heat tape, heat cable, roof de-icing cable & heat coils…

-Quick Pros and Cons list for heating cables:
+Quick Pros and Cons list for heating tape:

-- When an insulation/air sealing project just isn’t practical or possible, heating cables provide another means to help avoid damage from ice dams.
+- When an insulation/air sealing project just isn’t practical or possible, heating tape provide another means to help avoid damage from ice dams.

-- When installed correctly, heat cables can be very effective at providing a direct path for ice and snow melt off of the roof and not damage the home.
+- When installed correctly, heat tape can be very effective at providing a direct path for ice and snow melt off of the roof and not damage the home.

-- Heat Cables can keep your gutters and down spouts from collecting and freezing with ice and snow melt.
+- Heat Tape can keep your gutters and down spouts from collecting and freezing with ice and snow melt.

-- Heat Cables are not entirely aesthetically pleasing.
+- Heat Tape are not entirely aesthetically pleasing.